 Louis (Jason Clarke) no longer wants to work the night shift at the emergency room.
 He wants more time with his children, so he gets a job as a local doctor in a small town in Maine.
-Him and his wife take their two kids and move into a ranch house in Maine, but the house does not come without its mysteries.
-The woods behind their house contains a local myth, an area where locals have buried their pets for generations, known as the Pet Sematary.
+Him and his wife take their two kids and move into a ranch house, but the house does not come without its mysteries.
+The woods behind their house contains a local myth, as it is an area where locals have buried their pets for generations.
+Over the generations, the burial site has become known as the Pet Sematary.

 The Pet Sematary is a mysterious area of the woods.
 There is a strange power in that ancient place, and the locals know it.
-When their family cat is hit by a car, Louis’ new neighbor (John Lithgow) guides him to a secret area of the woods (located far beyond the Pet Sematary).
-There, they bury the cat and, the next day, the very same cat shows up at the house.
+When their family cat is hit by a car, Louis’ new neighbor (John Lithgow) guides him to a secret area of the woods located far beyond the Pet Sematary.
+There, they bury the cat, and the next day, the cat shows up at the house.
 It is very much alive, but it does not act like the cat they buried.
 When Louis’ daughter is also killed by a car, he wonders if the the Pet Sematary is the key to ending his agony.
-Can it bring his daughter back and, if so, will she be the same girl that he buried (or will she be something else)?
+Can it bring his daughter back, and if so, will she be the same girl that he buried or will she be something else?

 The Pros & Cons